Supporting a Friend or Relative with BDD

 - Don’t make excuses for them (e.g. about their being late for work or for an appointment).

 - Don’t collaborate in trying to find ‘magic solutions’, such as getting details about cosmetic surgery out of the paper or offering to pay for surgery or provide a loan.

-- If necessary, compromise in the short term in the way we have described, but draw the line when new avoidance behaviors and safety behaviors start.
+- If necessary, compromise in the short term in the way we have described, but draw the line when new avoidance behaviours and safety behaviours start.